Skip to main content

 • You need partial patch semantics (not supported).

-• You need create/upsert-by-ID behavior (create_note).
+• You need to create a new note (create_note).

 Example prompts: